Not Your Grandma's Family Planning

 My Take: If you believe life begins at conception, the prevention of a developing zygote from implanting is very concerning.
 If that doesn't bother you, if you don't believe intercourse needs to be both procreative and unitive, and if you want a long-last contraceptive, ParaGuard is hormone-free with low risk of side effects (though uterus perforation and ectopic pregnancy are quite serious when they occur).

 Vasectomy and Tubal Ligation provide permanent pregnancy prevention.
 Vasectomy cuts the Vas Deferens, so the sperm don't make it into the seminal fluid.
 Tubal Ligation clamps, blocks or seals the Fallopian Tubes so the egg can't pass to be fertilized.
 These are both permanent, yet reversible surgical procedures.
+A new type of non-surgical tubal blockage called FemBloc is currently under clinical trial.

 My Take: These methods are permanent.
 Many tubal ligations are performed postpartum, meaning within hours or a couple of days after birth while the uterus is still enlarged.
 If you have ever given birth, you know that pregnancy and postpartum are not the right time to make permanent contraceptive decisions as many women think "I never want to go through THAT again" for several days or months or years before wanting another baby.